AlexAlexandreAlves/AlexAlexandreAlves/README.md

 #### A little bit about me:

-- :mortar_board: Graduated in Analysis and systems development
+- :mortar_board: Graduated in Analysis and development systems.
-- 💻 I'm passionate for code and I'm in constant studies
+- 💻 I love work with code and I'm in constant studies.
-- 🤖 I'm learn devops concepts, with CI/CD concepts.
+- 🤖 I'm learn devops concepts, with CI/CD process.
-- 📚 I'm always in search of knowledge
+- 📚 I'm always in search of knowledge.
-- 👾 I'm Curious about new technologies
+- 👾 I'm very curious about new technologies, frameworks and tools.

 #